 - Cut a slit in center of the plate

 - Spin, spin, spin!

 We actually made these paper plate chameleon wheels last year, and the plates are still holding up really well!
 This is mainly because my older daughter has been hiding them from her little brother haha.

-Here is a close up of the Chinese chameleon paper plate.
+Since the Chinese characters were harder to cut, I wanted to show you a close up of the Chinese chameleon paper plate.
 We affixed tape to both sides of the paper plate to keep the Chinese characters in place!

 Have you read this chameleon book or tried the paper plate chameleon craft?

 If you read this Chameleon book or try this paper plate chameleon craft, please let us know. in the comments below.
 We love to see how other families do educational activities!

 Fun and educational spinning Chinese activities!